Trooper James Saunders

 Trooper James Saunders died on October 7, 1999, at the age of 31, from gunshot wounds while conducting a traffic stop in Pasco.
 At the time of his death, Trooper Saunders had served 8-1/2 years with the Washington State Patrol as a trooper.

 Trooper James Saunders’ wife, Billie, lives in Renton.
 Their daughter, Megan, graduated from the University of Washington and is working for the Criminal Justice Training Center.
-Their son, Jim Jr., is starting his junior year of college at the University of Washington.
+Their son, Jim Jr., just graduated from the University of Washington.
 Trooper Saunders’ parents, John and Jan Saunders, reside in Spokane.
 His sister, Jennifer, also lives in Spokane.

 In May of 2000, Trooper Saunders was awarded the Medal of Honor, posthumously, for his actions on October 7, 1999, by the Law Enforcement – Medal of Honor Committee.